Black Lives Matter Movement and Black on Black Crime

-BLACK LIVES MATTER MOVEMENT AND BLACK ON BLACK CRIME
+BLACK LIVES MATTER AND BLACK ON BLACK CRIME

-Police claim that they are unable to serve and protect if they’re monitored or criticized for job performance.
+Police claim that with community monitoring they are unable to serve and protect.
 For them, racial profiling, stop and frisk, unjustified murder is okay in constraint of the powerless.
-As long as police don’t have to respect the human rights of powerless Americans everything’s okay.
+As long as law enforcement doesn't have to recognize the rights of powerless Americans, everything is okay.

-Black Lives Matter Movement crafted by the powerless, is their refusal to accept powerlessness.
-Unequal justice in America will not be accepted from politicians, state officials, law enforcement or the Department of Justice.
+Black Lives Matter Movement crafted by the powerless is their refusal to accept powerlessness.
+Their position is unequal justice and powerlessness is unsatisfactory from politicians, law enforcement or the Department of Justice.

 "When we revolt it's not for a particular culture.
 We revolt simply because, for a variety of reasons, we can no longer breathe."
 Frantz Fanon.

-The Black Lives Matter Movement didn't organize, or carry-out the burning of Ferguson or Baltimore.
-Those events were initiated by opportunist, criminals and some good people working out of misguided frustrations.
-Disappointments with social justice are occasionally acted out in the streets.
-It's important to note however, that riots, part of American history, aren't just black people acting out.
+The Black Lives Matter Movement didn't organize or influence the flames of Ferguson and Baltimore.
+Those actions initiated by opportunist, criminals, and some decent people, operating out of misguided frustrations.
+Disappointments with social justice in America, on occasions are played out in the streets.
+It's crucial to mention however, that riots aren't just black people acting out.

-Quite the opposite, before the 1960's, most riots were waged against black people by whites.
-Two of the most famous riots are the Black Wall Street Massacre 1921, and the Rosewood Massacre 1923.
-The Black Wall Street Massacre, which took place in Tulsa, Oklahoma, lasted for 16 hours.
-Police arrested and detained more than 6,000 black residents in Greenwood, a section in Tulsa, Oklahoma.
-An estimated 10,000 blacks were left homeless, and 35 city blocks composed of 1,256 residences were destroyed by fire.
-The death total was somewhere in the area of 300 black people.
-The death toll in Rosewood, Levy County, Florida, was much less, however, its destructive effort, was the same as that of Tulsa, Oklahoma.
-The black community of Rosewood was never rebuilt, and their land was confiscated under tax fraudulent sales.
+Quite the contrary, riots are part of American history.
+And before the 1960's, most were against black people.
+Two of the most notorious riots were Black Wall Street Massacre 1921, and Rosewood Massacre 1923.
+Black Wall Street Massacre, in Tulsa, Oklahoma, went on for 16 hours.
+Police arrested and detained 6,000 black citizens in Greenwood, a district of Tulsa.
+An estimated 10,000 blacks left homeless, and 35 city blocks composed of 1,256 residences destroyed by bombardment.
+The unconfirmed death total was over 300 black people.
+The death toll in Rosewood Levy County, Florida was less, however its destructive aim was comparable to Tulsa, Oklahoma.
+The black community of Rosewood never restored, and their land confiscated under fraudulent tax transactions.

-It is interesting to note that Black Wall Street and Rosewood are depicted as massacres rather than common riots.
-Perhaps, unlike Ferguson and Baltimore, where commercial properties are looted and destroyed, the former riots display a different component.
-They displayed a conscious effort to destroy successful black communities, and eradicate their residents.
+It's striking to note that Black Wall Street and Rosewood were characterized as massacres rather than common riots.
+Perhaps, unlike Ferguson and Baltimore, where looting and destruction was to commercial properties, the massacres represent an explicit component.
+They revealed a deliberate intention to destroy successful black neighborhoods and erase their inhabitants.

-The Black lives Matter Movement mission is to deal with the unequal treatment of justice in America.
-Certainly in the pursuit of their goal, they must discuss black on black crime.
+Black lives Matter mission is to confront the unequal method of justice in America.
+Certainly, in the pursuit of their objective, they must discuss black on black crime.
 But black on black crime shouldn't be separated from American crime.
 America is a violent country which has a long history of violent crimes.
 Slavery was a very violent crime in American history.
 Thousands of black men, women and children were raped, maimed and slaughtered.
 At the same time, thousands of Native Americans were killed and forced off their land while hundreds of Chinese, many kidnapped from China were forced to build a railroad across America.

-In 1942, more than 120,000 Japanese Americans were forcefully moved and incarcerated into internment camps.
-The propaganda for incarceration was determined to have resulted more from racism and discrimination among white Americans than any military danger posed by the Japanese Americans.
-America is a violent country and violence is an accepted form of political recourse.
+In 1942, 120,000 Japanese Americans were forcefully displaced and incarcerated in internment camps.
+The publicity for confinement originated more from bigotry and prejudice in white America than any military threat posed by Japanese Americans.
+America is a violent society and violence is a recognized political remedy.

-The Black Lives Matter Movement did not create black on black crime.
-They have been victims of America’s culture of violence manifested in black on black crime.
-Furthermore, Glenn Greenwald’s Intercept Blog http://interc.pt/1CVebx8 reveals Homeland Security, FBI, and the New York City police department, plans to victimize them further.
+Black Lives Matter didn't create black on black crime.
+However, Blacks remain victims of America's culture of violence embodied in black on black crime.

-If black people want to address black crime, they need to stop blaming others.
-They need to enact the second amendment of the United States Constitution, and develop people's militias.
-These militias should confront opportunist, criminals, and the misguided, on rebuilding black America.
-And, rather than Homeland Security developing files on Americans who support participatory democracy, they should support militias who take back their communities by offering logistic support in fighting organized crime while giving protection to whistler blowers of criminal behavior, and police corruption in the black community.
+If black people desire to address black crime, they need to confront it head on.
+They need to enact the United States Constitution second amendment as a means of self-governing.
+People's militias should confront opportunist, criminals, and the misled, on what's tolerable in black America.
+And, rather than Homeland Security developing dossiers on Americans who advocate participatory democracy.
+They should offer logistic support to the Black community in combating organized crime.
+And provide security to community whistleblowers' of unlawful practices.